zonemaster/zonemaster-backend/docs/API.md

 #### Design

-The *language tag* values are intended to be [ISO 639-1] two-characters language codes.
+The *language tag* values are intended to be [ISO 639-1] two-character language codes.

 #### Out-of-the box support